yucornetto/MGMatting/README.md

 ## Visualization Examples
 We provide examples for visually comparing MG Matting with other matting methods.
 We also note that our model can even potentially deal with video matting.

 In addition, we also use an internal portrait dataset consisting of 4395 images to train an even stronger MG Matting model, and construct a fully automatic matting system based on it.
-We provide visually comparison of this automatic matting system with other latest matting methods including [MODNet](https://github.com/ZHKKKe/MODNet) and commercial softwares such as [Remove.bg](https://www.remove.bg/) and Adobe PhotoShop.
+We provide visually comparison of this automatic matting system with other latest matting methods including [MODNet](https://github.com/ZHKKKe/MODNet) and commercial softwares such as Adobe PhotoShop.

-Please refer to [DEMO.md](demo/DEMO.md) for details.
+Please refer to [RESULT.md](result/RESULT.md) for details.

 ## Dataset
 In our experiments, **only Composition-1k training set is used to train the model**.
 And the obtained model is evaluaed on three dataset: Composition-1k, Distinction-646, and our real-world portrait dataset.